 PSAT: All Sophomores will be given the PSAT 10 in the spring.
 This will prepare them to take the PSAT/NMSQT exam in the fall of their junior year when it will count for the National Merit Scholarship.

-Juniors can take the PSAT/NMSQT (National Merit Scholarship Qualifying Test) on Saturday, October 19, 2019.
+Juniors can take the PSAT/NMSQT (National Merit Scholarship Qualifying Test) in the fall.
 This test is optional and is for juniors only.
 The test is used in the junior year as the qualifier for the National Merit Scholarship, and lets them see how they compare to other students in the same grade across the country.

 SAT: All juniors will take the SAT this Spring as part of state testing requirements.
 There is no need to sign up for this test, since it is provided by Clarkston High School and is given during school hours.
 Students wishing to re-take the SAT after the Spring test is administered for score improvement will need to register to take the test on one of the national test dates.
 Registration information can be found at www.collegeboard.org